 My darling Beau is an amazing niche musician with 2 Masters from a World renowned music conservatory, but New York can be hard on even the best musician.
 Hell, it’s hard for anyone and so I was the sole provider.

-I supported us both and did it with love, but every day that passed my health grew worse.
-The hour and a half stressful commute in the bowels of NY, my incompetent boss, and my highschool-clique-from-hell coworkers, caused my health to spiral.
+I was thankful to have a job that supported us both and did it with love, but every day that passed my health grew worse.
+The hour and a half stressful commute in the bowels of NY, my discriminating boss, and the “mean girls” highschool-clique-from-hell coworkers I had to work with, caused my health to spiral.

-My fiance, originally from Philadelphia, suggested we move there.
+My fiance, originally from Philadelphia, was the one who suggested we move there.
 I had to admit, I had fallen for the City of Brotherly love and agreed.
-In my eyes, it was a “watered down” more laid back and less congested version of New York with a hella lot more trees.
+In my eyes, it was a quieter, more laid back and less congested version of New York with a hella lot more trees.
 Much better than New York.

 So how it is going now?

 I wish I could say that everything was a smooth transition and that my health is doing much better, but alas, things don’t always go as planned.
 I’ve focused on healing, being more mindful and looking internally to love myself and life again.
 My fiancé works super long hours and his only day off is Sunday (sometimes he works those days too) so I’ll admit, I am a bit lonely too.

 As of right now, I’m doing all I can to keep myself together and work on getting things settled.
 I thought up the idea of starting a blog and telling my story.
 I have this hope that writing and sharing my struggles and victories can somehow help me heal, allow me to reflect and possibly (hopefully) help someone else who is living and fighting through agony.
 All because of their body’s inexplicable decision to destroy itself one cell at a time.
 (Read: internal temper tantrum)

 If you are wondering why I named the site LunarEclose, I am a huge fan of the moon, and eclose means: when an insect emerges, as an adult, from the cocoon.